vfarcic/cncf-demo/manuscript/gitops/kapp.md

 kubectl apply -f kapp-controller/preperation.yaml

-# Create a Schemahero App definition and store it in the infra folder
+# Create a SchemaHero App definition and store it in the infra folder

 ls -1 schema-hero